stone-payments/python-sre-challenge/README.md

 You will need to complete the challenge:

 - A computer with internet
-- Python development skills.
+- Javascript or Typescript development skills.
 - Some front-end development skills.
 - Some docker operational skills.

 ## Deliverables

-The deliverable for this challenge is the code, inside a public GitHub repository of yours.
+The deliverable for this challenge is the code, inside a public GitHub or any git repository of yours.
 You should provide us the URL for it.

 We should be able to run your application on our computers, and your README should have all the information necessary for it.